Why is preserving the rainforest important?

 Use the resource below to answer the questions that follow.

-- To date, how many species have been identified on the Earth?
+- As of November 2010, about how many species have been identified on the Earth?
 How close do scientist feel this number is to the total number of species which exist?

 - Can different species be identified by just looking at them?
 What techniques are scientists using to identify new species?